 This article will answer that and more, telling you everything you need to know about skateboards, from the parts they consist of to what safety precautions should be taken while skating.

 Skateboarding is an art, but it can be performed with all the safety gear to protect themselves from any possible injuries.
 It is the only way to ensure you can perform tricks without getting yourself hurt.

 Let’s take a look at the equipment that you need before you jump into skateboarding.

-The helmet is the most crucial piece of safety gear that you need on your head before you hit the streets.
+The helmet is the most crucial piece of protective gear that you need on your head before you hit the street skating.
 It will protect your head against any nasty injuries that could happen while skateboarding.
 You’ll want to wear one before you get into the more complicated tricks or even start skating down a hill with obstacles in front of you.